 In 1979, after watching people kayaking in races, notably during the 1972 Munich Olympics, Bill Crandall, the General Manager of Six Flags Astro World (Houston, TX) had an inspiration to bring that kind of experience to his park.
 Now, how to do it?
 Arrow Development founders Ed Morgan and Karl Bacon had thought of a way to simulate white water rafting using round fiberglass boats.
 But, the owner of Arrow at that time, Rio Grande Industries, saw too little value in the product since they would only be fabricating boats, lifts, and control items.
 There were no expensive fiberglass troughs, and steel supports to manufacture since the ride would be dug into the park land and then laid out in concrete.
 So Rio Grande Industries pulled the plug on that and left the market with a void.

-Bill Crandall sat with Intamin AG, a ride broker and designer at the time from Switzerland who had a branch in the United States.
-They both explored possibilities and settled on an incredible experience: large round fiberglass boats with 6 pairs of two seats would be designed by Intamin and in order to avoid the issues with buoyancy Arrow had run into, they would float on large floatation collars that extend out to the side.
-What this meant is they would not need any kind of guard rails mounted to the rafts since the rubber floatation collars would act as a bumper.
-The original floatation collar design had square chambers and this was quickly changed to a round multi chamber ring with reinforced sides after a few seasons.
+Bill Crandall sat with Intamin AG, a ride broker, and designer at the time from Switzerland, who had a branch in the United States.
+They both explored possibilities and settled on an incredible experience: large round fiberglass boats with six pairs of two seats would be designed by Intamin; to avoid the issues with buoyancy Arrow had run into, they would float on large floatation collars that extend out to the side.
+What this meant is they would not need any guard rails mounted to the rafts since the rubber floatation collars would act as a bumper.
+The original floatation collar design had square chambers, and this was quickly changed to a round multi-chamber ring with reinforced sides after a few seasons.
 Interestingly, those chambers are only filled to 2 or 3 PSI.

-Those floatation collars may look from outside like they cover the whole bottom of the raft, but this was unnecessary and you can see in this picture of a replacement collar from Zebec Inc. it is a ring.
+Those floatation collars may look from the outside like they cover the whole bottom of the raft, but this was unnecessary, and you can see in this picture of a replacement collar from Zebec Inc. it is a ring.
 It secured to the fiberglass raft that guests sit on with ropes.